Progress D-27

-The Progress D-27 is a three-shaft propfan engine developed by Ivchenko Progress.
+The Progress D-27 is a three-shaft propfan engine developed by Ivchenko Progress, and manufactured by Motor Sich in Ukraine.
 The gas generator was designed using experience from the Lotarev D-36 turbofan.
 The D-27 engine was designed to power more-efficient passenger aircraft such as the abandoned Yakovlev Yak-46 project, and it was chosen for the Antonov An-70 military transport aircraft.
 As of 2019, the D-27 is the only contra-rotating propfan engine to enter service.

 Design and development

 The engine was launched in 1985 by the Ivchenko-Progress Design Bureau for commercial and military transport aircraft.
 It was designed to meet the expected growth in demand for new aero engines for civil and military applications.
 It has a take-off rating of 13240 hp for the Antonov An-70.
 Gunston lists ratings between 13880 and 16250 hp for the engine.

 In 1990, the D-27 engine was proposed for the 150-162 seat Yakovlev Yak-46 airliner.
 This twin-engined derivative of the three-engine Yakovlev Yak-42 would mount the two D-27 engines on the rear fuselage.
 At the time, the D-27 had a 3.8 m fan, produced 9700 kW at takeoff resulting in a thrust of 11200 kgf, and had a thrust specific fuel consumption (SFC) of 0.47 tsfc at a cruise speed of 850 km/h.

 A single prototype of the D-27 engine was used for flight testing on an Ilyushin Il-76 modified as a testbed aircraft since at least 1992, in preparation for use on the Antonov An-70T military transport aircraft.
 The version of the D-27 for the An-70T produced 10290 kW and now had 4.5 m propellers.
 In 1993, the Il-76LL testbed with D-27 engine was put on static display at Moscow's MAKS Air Show, and the next year it flew at the ILA Berlin Air Show and the Farnborough Air Show.
 The testbed configuration made a final appearance at the MAKS Air Show in 1997.

 On December 16, 1994, four D-27 engines powered the first An-70 prototype on its maiden flight.
 This was the first aircraft flight ever to be completely powered by propfan engines.
 However, the prototype suffered a crash during its fourth flight in February 1995, destroying the aircraft and leaving no survivors.
 Antonov constructed a second prototype, which made its maiden flight on April 24, 1997 with four new D-27 engines.
 During its test program, the prototype also flew to the 1997 MAKS Air Show and the 1998 ILA Berlin Air Show.